Rzhuuu/Udacity-A-B-testing-final-project/README.md

 - Retention: Number of paying users (remain enrolled past 14 free days) divided by the number of total enrolled users.
 - Net Conversion: Number of paying users divided by the number of cookies that clicked the free trial button.

-The analytical estimate of standard deviation is accurate when the unit of diversion equal to unit of analysis (denominator of the metric).
+Variability tends to be lower and closer to analytical estimate when unit of analysis (denominator of the metric) equals to unit of diversion.
 The two units are the same for Gross Conversion and Net Conversion but not for Retention.
 Need to calculate empirically if decide to use Retention.

 **Sizing**